Piyush9301/KrishiMitra-AI-SOFTWARE/README.md

 </details>

 **Notable structural points found during analysis:**
-- `index.html` and `test.html` are byte-for-byte identical.
-- `pest_detection.html` currently renders the same content as `soil_analysis.html` — pest detection isn't a distinct feature yet.
+- `pest_detection.html` currently renders the same content as `soil_analysis.html` — pest detection isn't a distinct feature yet in the live repo (though it's a target Deep Learning feature in the pitch).
-- There are two dashboard entry points: the main site (`index.html`) for auth/profile/tools, and a second flow (`next.html → check2.html` / `datatake.html`) for live IoT + weather + market data.
+- Two dashboard entry points: the main site (`index.html`) for auth/profile/tools, and a second flow (`next.html → check2.html` / `datatake.html`) for live IoT + weather + market data.
 - No `.github/workflows`, `Dockerfile`, `requirements.txt`, or `LICENSE` file exist in the repository today.

 ---